kuzzleio/kuzzle/bin/README.md

 will allow you to reset Kuzzle and restore it as if it is freshly installed.

-If you need to be connected as an administrative user, an interrective prompt will ask you for a username and a password

 ## Reset and add fixtures or mappings